simone188535/Object-Relational-Mapping-E-Commerce-Back-End/README.md

 # Object Relational Mapping E-Commerce Back End

   ## Description
   This application creates a mock E-Commerce Back End that has contains tags, categories and products.
 It also utilizes CRUD operations, One to Many relations and Many to Many relations.
-This application uses node, MySQL, Sequelize and express.
+This application uses Node, MySQL, Sequelize and Express.

   ## Table of Contents